crystalspace/CS/docs/support/winhelp/README.txt

 ---

-The very useful information in steps 7 through 10 of "Preparing Linux" was gleaned from the slightly outdated but still quite helpful page:
+The very useful information in steps 7 through 10 of "Preparing GNU/Linux" was gleaned from the slightly outdated but still quite helpful page:

 http://htmlhelp.berlios.de/howto/mshh4wine.php